Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Donations requested; thank-you gifts for donations of more than $25.

-Tosco Music's FabFest includes two evening concerts and a day of live music, speakers and activities, like a Beatles cover song contest, trivia contests, art contests, movies and sing-alongs.
+Tosco Music's FabFest includes a Friday evening concert and a free Saturday of live music, speakers and activities, like a Beatles cover song contest, trivia contests, art contests, movies and sing-alongs.
 The festival also presents memorabilia vendors and a kids' area with music and crafts.
 FabFest has previously been held in late July.
-The festival is in its seventh year in 2025.
+The festival is in its eighth year in 2026.

 Artists

-Festival site: Knight Theater (map) and Central Piedmont Community College
+Festival site: Knight Theater and Central Piedmont Community College's Parr Center (map)

 Regional musicians and dancers remember Bascom Lamar Lunsford, a musician and folklorist who dedicated his life to collecting and promoting the music of the Southern Appalachians.
-The festival presents performances, workshops and a community dance.
-The festival website says the "precise performer roster for the ballad swap is fluid and casual."
-The 2024 festival, which was to be a two-day event, was cancelled due to damage in the region from Hurricane Helene.
+The festival typically presents a day of performances plus workshops and a community dance.
+The Madison Heritage Arts Festival in Mars Hill is presented the same day.
+(The 2025 festival was an indoor, evening, sit-down concert due to construction at the festival venue.)

 Artists